 In many years we have not been able to obtain reliable estimates due to high flows that often occur in winter and spring.
 The heavy debris loads associated with these high-flow events have the potential to clog the screw trap cone and impinge and kill out-migrating juvenile fish.
+To avoid fish kills, the alternatives were to either discontinue operation of the trap during these periods or monitor the trap continuously until flows recede.
 Our screw trapping protocol was similar at all four of the screw traps that we operate (upper Toppenish, lower Toppenish, Ahtanum, and Satus).
 Each trap was visited at least once a day usually between 6:30 AM and 11:00 AM.
 Fish were netted out, identified and target fish were held in 5-gallon buckets.
 Aeration using battery operated pumps was applied if needed.
 All juvenile steelhead were anesthetized in MS-222 before being handled.
 They were then enumerated, measured (mm), and weighed (g).
 Scales were collected on 100 individuals per season and location (up to 10 per day).
 We also collected fin clips from 100 individuals from Toppenish Creek.
 These samples were sent to CRITFC for DNA analysis to be used in several ongoing studies.
 On several occasions when large catches occurred (N > 300) only a random sub-sample (first 100) were measured and weighed.
 We inserted PIT tags into a subsample (first 100) of captured steelhead smolts over 80 mm in length.
 PIT tagged fish were released several hundred meters upstream from the trap to estimate trap efficiency (i.e. mark-recapture).
 The upstream release site alternated between the right and left banks of the stream.
 Efficiency releases were made 4 times per week (Monday-Thursday) and release numbers and recaptures for the week were pooled.
 We set a target of 4000 steelhead juveniles to PIT tag and attempted to space our tagging effort throughout the season so the total out-migration was represented appropriately.
 Due to variable seasonal catches, there is no clear formula to achieve this and the target number tagged per day had to be adjusted several times during the season; however, we still ended the season short on PIT tagged fish.